+For many of us, if we don’t set the alarm for an early-morning workout, exercise isn’t happening that day, period.
+But sometimes the biggest hurdle isn’t waking up or working out—it’s the annoyance (or impossibility) of changing into an office-appropriate outfit in a crowded, clammy locker room afterwards.
 The key?
-Pack your gym bag the night before, have your post-shower routine down pat (in a pinch, a slicked-back bun always looks elegant), and bring a streamlined outfit that won’t wrinkle en route or make you start perspiring all over again once you put it on.
-Below, our picks for looking polished post-workout, based on a sweat scale of 1 to 3.
+Pack your gym bag the night before, have your post-shower routine down pat (in a pinch, a slicked-back bun always looks elegant), and bring a streamlined outfit that won’t wrinkle en route or make you start perspiring all over again.
+Read on for our tips for building a polished post-workout outfit.